migalabs/eth2-client-analyzer/README.md

 In case you found that the folders are not being properly monitored, it is recommended to use an absolute path.

-- OUTPUT_FILE: the name of the output file we want the script to write to.
+- <strong>OUTPUT_FILE</strong>: the name of the output file we want the script to write to.
 If this file does not exist, the script will create automatically.

-- SLEEP_INTERVAL (in seconds): this variable represnts the time betweeneach time the script monitors resources.
+- <strong>SLEEP_INTERVAL</strong> (in seconds): this variable represnts the time betweeneach time the script monitors resources.
 By default we have applied 30, which would mean that every 30 seconds there is a new line added to the output file for each pid.
     - Minimum is 1 second.

 With an interval of 30 seconds and 5 clients running at the same time, the script generates an output file of 4MB a week.

+### NAMES

+Here we may define the names we want to output for each process.
+Usually the processes associated with a pid have a different name than what we want to output.

+For example, Teku client runs under the "java" process, which menas the process name would be "java".

+Here we may defined the name we want to give in the tool output.

 ```